kailash-manasarovar/statement/docs/timeline/2024/may.md

 - It's not clear why although something in my mind believes it is the trumpet teacher again.
 It's very strange.
 - It was extremely weird in fact.
 I sent an extraordinarily long rant to this person's account while I was flying to Bali in May.
 - In it, I mentioned one image seen on `@jctot19` Google search throughout December which was a film directed by Mel Gibson about child sex trafficking, a true story: https://www.imdb.com/title/tt7599146/.
+- The film is playing on Turkish Airlines at the time and I watch it.
+- It is a true story and the protagonist's wife is called Katharine.
+- It's all so "meaningful".
-- I wonder why they would have put that in Google search results for me to see, and think the worst.
+- I wonder why they would have put that in Google search results for me to see, and I think the worst.

 !!! info
     - Was the trumpet teacher alerting me to child sex trafficking going on in Denia, with the conservatory somehow the training or recruitment ground?